Overview of Malawi’s Economic Status

 Infrastructure and Access Issues

 For cryptocurrencies to be adopted, there needs to be access to reliable internet and digital infrastructure.
-Unfortunately, internet connectivity in Malawi remains inconsistent, particularly in rural areas.
+Unfortunately, internet connectivity in Malawi remains inconsistent, particularly in rural areas where 80% of the population resides.

 The cost of smartphones and data plans also limits access to cryptocurrency platforms.
 Many people simply don’t have the means to participate in the digital economy, which hinders the overall adoption of cryptocurrencies.